Akshita395/Akshita_Sharma_-BSE_Portfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/D3ggCFwkSOE?si=lFn47m6LgmDwdIsv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+For my first milestone, I connected my computer to the raspberry pi.
+In the span of four days, I faced many challenging rigours of pairing my Windows desktop to the Raspberry Pi operating system.
+On Monday, I was unable to install the Pi operating system from the Imager due to port incompatibility, resulting in me having to wait a day for an USB cable.
+Later, on Wednesday, when I install the pi, I tried to SSH my computer to the raspberry pi.
+However, that did not work.
+After spending 2 days troubleshooting the problem, we solved it once I connected the raspberry pi to the display.
+Once connected to the display, we found out that the raspberry pi was not connecting to my home internet, resulting in me having to manually connect it.
+Once the WiFi was connected,

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.